 9) Do not practice or play on a field when there is standing water.
 We will post on the website, www.csoccer.org, if fields are closed.

-10) If a child is overly physical and will not stop despite your warning to do so, replace the child for the quarter and make sure the parents understand that this is a safety issue.
-If the parent complains, contact Dennis Nagel or Andrew Newton.
+10) If a child is overly physical and will not stop despite your warning to do so, make a substitution and make sure the parents understand that this is a safety issue.
+Contact the CSC Director for conflict resolution if necessary.

 11) When coaching at this level, replace a child who scores a goal, congratulate them, let them know to tell their parents about it, and send them back in on the next substitution.
 It sometimes results in an amusing 11-second playing shift, but the child will be back in within a few minutes.
 This is a level where everyone (teammates and opponents alike) is fighting for the same ball, so the substitution pattern forces teammates to pick up the slack.